microsoft/workshop-library/short/intro-static-web-apps/README.md

 ## Create a web app

-Before you can deploy the app to Azure, you need build it.
+Before you can deploy the app to Azure, you need to build it.

 - Create a repo from a template
 - Run the app locally and view it via a browser.